CTSham/Swift-Design/README.md

-# Swift Design — Portfolio Website
+# Swift Design — Website

-A responsive, single-page portfolio site for Corey Shamburger (Swift Design).
+A responsive, single-page website with my portfolio for Corey Shamburger (Swift Design).
 Built with HTML, CSS (Bootstrap), and JavaScript, with optional PHP backend for the contact form.

 ## Features
 - Smooth scrolling navigation and sticky header